 Acute human infection of toxoplasmosis is normally dealt with by a well-developed fortified immune response.
 In people who are immuno-compromised, congenital cases occur that toxoplasmosis can become severely problematic over a long duration of time.
 Due to the lingering nature of Toxoplasma gondii, and its ability to survive under many versatile conditions, this makes it a great threat to thrive when it finds perfect host environments.

 A theory that toxoplasmosis infection of the brain of select host organisms can eliminate fear related instinctive responses, however, this has yet to be proven in science.

-The best prevention is awareness of the way this parasite spreads, knowledge risk factors such as which foods can be infected, as well as other methods of infection.
-Know the potential signs and symptoms such as long-term muscle, tendon, and joint aches and pains, swollen lymph nodes (very common among many infections), and differing levels of eye problems such as pain, sensitivity to light, and eye redness.
-Remember, like many parasitic conditions, this is an infection that can alternate between active and dormant cycles.
+The best prevention is awareness of the way this parasite spreads, knowledge of risk factors such as which foods can be infected, as well as other methods of infection.
+Know the potential signs and symptoms such as long-term muscle, tendon, or joint aches and pains, swollen lymph nodes (very common among many infections), and differing levels of eye problems such as pain, sensitivity to light, and redness.
+Similar to many parasitic conditions, this is an infection that can alternate between active and dormant forms.
 If infection is suspected, it is important to do proper research and present findings to your doctor (one who listens to your supporting arguments) and consider testing as well as treatment options if suspicion is confirmed.